bprussell/starbound-console-commands/README.md

 /spawnnpc penguin crewmemberpenguin
 ```

 You have to highlight the NPC crewmate and press E. Then a panel will come up asking to hire them.
 Then teleport to your base.
-After that the achirvement will pop.
+After that the achievement will pop.

 ## Feathered Friend [x]